yeehaa123/coding-the-pitch/coding-the-pitch.md

-title: Coding the Humanities
+# Coding the Humanities
+## Expertisegroep Onderwijs 13-11-2013

 --

-### Overview
+### Summary

-+ Coding the Humanities is an initiative that approaches programming a humanities perspective
++ An initiative that approaches programming from a humanities perspective

+--

+### Background
++ Background: Two MA-courses
+  + Jan Hein Hoogstad: Arts Science and Technology
+  + Marijn Koolen:
++ Problem: Too late in Curriculum to do anything substantial
-+ First step: Course for all UvA humanities students
++ Next step: Course for all UvA humanities BA students

 --
 ### Curriculum